geopandas/geopandas/CODE_OF_CONDUCT.md

 that we follow up with you directly.
 While we cannot follow up on an anonymous report, we will take appropriate action.

+Messages sent to the e-mail address or through the form will be sent only to the Code of Conduct Committee, which currently consists of:

+* Hannah Aizenman
+* Joris Van den Bossche
+* Martin Fleischmann

 ## Enforcement